 The only medication approved by the FDA for treating female hair loss is Minoxidil 2%.
 There is also a stronger version, Minoxidil 5% which is for more severe cases of female hair loss but it is approved by the FDA only for male pattern hair loss since it can increase* facial hair growth.

-The 2% and 5% solutions come on liquid form which can be purchased without a prescription.
+The 2% and 5% solutions come on the liquid form which can be purchased without a prescription.
 The 5% solution is available in foam form as well.
 It works by prolonging the hair’s growth phase giving it more time to grow to its full density.

 In cases wherein the patient tests with a low level of ferritin, iron supplements may help treat* the hair loss.
 In medical and other conditions, treating the condition causing the problem is a crucial part of treating female hair loss.
-There is also a new procedure which involves the use of the HairMax Laser Comb which is red light therapy that increases* circulation.
+There is also a new procedure which involves the use of the HairMax Laser Comb which is a red light therapy that increases* circulation.

 Should I Change My Hair Care Regimen?